toChaim/jslife/README.md

 ### deepEquals
 ### cache
 Takes a function and caches it's results.
 If you do this when the function is created you can make a memoized function.
+# Running tests
+in terminal type "npm i"
+then type "npm test"